- American Physical Society Sites

-This Division of the American Physical Society shall be called the Division of Laser Science .
+This Division of the American Physical Society shall be called the Division of Laser Science (DLS).

 ARTICLE II - OBJECTIVE

 The objective of the Division shall be the advancement and diffusion of knowledge in the area of science related to the use of lasers in research, the application of lasers in technology, and the development and characterization of new laser systems.
-This will be accomplished by representing the American Physical Society on the Joint Council on Quantum Electronics (JCQE) and by helping to organize meetings sponsored by JCQE, by organizing a Regular Meeting of the Division, by sponsoring symposia on laser science topics at regular meetings of the Society, and its affiliate societies, and by other means approved by the Executive Committee of the Division.
-It is intended that the meetings of the Division shall involve both the dissemination of state-of-the-art subject matter in laser science for researchers in the field and tutorial overviews of topics in laser science for scientists and students in related fields.
+This will be accomplished by representing the American Physical Society in joint sponsorship of meetings with other societies, by organizing a Regular Meeting of the Division, by sponsoring symposia on laser science topics at regular meetings of the Society, and its affiliate societies, and by other means approved by the Executive Committee of the Division.
+It is intended that the meetings of the Division shall involve both the dissemination of state-of-the-art subject matter in laser science for researchers in the field and tutorial overview of topics in laser science for scientists and students in related fields.